 In and around the city

-Exploring most of the islands requires a hire car, with the exception of Oahu which has an extensive public bus network.
+Exploring most of the islands requires a hire car, with the exception of Oahu which has an extensive public bus networkOpens external site in a new window.
 Car hire in Hawaii is cheap, the roads are easy to navigate and you can get to all those gorgeous off the beaten track beaches.
 There are limited bus services between major towns only.
 With regular inter-island flights and ferries for island-hopping it’s easy to just pick an island and take it from there.

 ** Prices are per room, per night and vary depending on date of check in, length of stay and room type.
 Conditions apply.